-USPAP addresses the ethical and performance obligations of appraisers through DEFINITIONS, Rules, Standards, Standards Rules, and Statements (if any).
-USPAP Standards deal with the procedures to be followed in performing an appraisal or appraisal review and the manner in which each is communicated.
+USPAP addresses the ethical and performance obligations of appraisers through Definitions, Rules, Standards, Statements (if any), and Advisory Opinions.
+USPAP Standards deal with the procedures to be followed in performing an appraisal review and the manner in which each is communicated.
 A brief description of the USPAP Standards are as follows:

-- Standards Rules 1 and 2: establish requirements for the development and communication of a real property appraisal. - Standards Rules 3 and 4: establishes requirements for the development and communication of an appraisal review. - Standards Rules 5 and 6: establishes requirements for the development and communication of a mass appraisal. - Standards Rules 7 and 8: establish requirements for the development and communication of a personal property appraisal. - Standards Rules 9 and 10: establish requirements for the development and communication of a business or intangible asset appraisal.
+- Standards 1 and 2: establish requirements for the development and communication of a real property appraisal. - Standards 3 and 4: establishes requirements for the development and communication of an appraisal review. - Standards 5 and 6: establishes requirements for the development and communication of a mass appraisal. - Standards 7 and 8: establish requirements for the development and communication of a personal property appraisal. - Standards 9 and 10: establish requirements for the development and communication of a business or intangible asset appraisal.